osulp/Scholars-Archive/README.md

 ## Build the base application container
 **Important:** Rebuilding the docker container is required whenever Gemfile or Dockerfile updates affect the application.

-`$ docker-compose build web`
+`$ docker-compose build server`

 ## Start all of the services

-- `$ docker-compose up web` : Start the containers in the foreground
+- `$ docker-compose up server` : Start the containers in the foreground
-- `$ docker-compose up -d web` : Start the containers in the background
+- `$ docker-compose up -d server` : Start the containers in the background

 ## Create an administrator

 - Visit the site and login with OSU credentials to create a user account. (http://test.library.oregonstate.edu:3000)
 - Create an 'admin' role and add that role to the user account.
 ```
-$ docker-compose exec web bundle exec rails c
+$ docker-compose exec server bundle exec rails c

 #within the Rails Console;
 Role.create(name: 'admin')